Operations Guide¶

 # Export current state

-router-hosts host export --format json > backup.json
+router-hosts host export --export-format json > backup.json

 # List available snapshots